apollographql/apollo-federation-subgraph-compatibility/README.md

-# Apollo Federation Subgraph Library Compatibility Testing Strategy
+# Apollo Federation Subgraph Compatibility Testing Strategy

 [![Latest Results](https://github.com/apollographql/apollo-federation-subgraph-compatibility/workflows/Release/badge.svg)](https://github.com/apollographql/apollo-federation-subgraph-compatibility/actions?query=workflow%3ARelease)
 [![Join the community forum](https://img.shields.io/badge/join%20the%20community-forum-blueviolet)](https://community.apollographql.com)

-The purpose of this repository is to provide a centralized strategy focused on understanding a given subgraph library's compatibility against the [Apollo Federation Specification](https://www.apollographql.com/docs/federation/federation-spec/).
+The purpose of this repository is to provide a centralized strategy focused on understanding a given subgraph's compatibility against the [Apollo Federation Specification](https://www.apollographql.com/docs/federation/federation-spec/).

-The following open-source GraphQL server libraries provide support for Apollo Federation and are included in our test suite.
-If you want to see a library added to this list, feel free to open an [Issue](https://github.com/apollographql/apollo-federation-subgraph-compatibility/issues) or check out our [Apollo Federation Library Maintainers Implementation Guide](./CONTRIBUTORS.md) to find information on how to submit a PR for your library!
+The following open-source GraphQL server libraries and hosted subgraphs provide support for Apollo Federation and are included in our test suite.
+If you want to see additional implementations added to this list, feel free to open an [Issue](https://github.com/apollographql/apollo-federation-subgraph-compatibility/issues) or check out our [Apollo Federation Library Maintainers Implementation Guide](./CONTRIBUTORS.md) to find information on how to submit a PR for your implementation!

 * [C# / .NET](#c--net)
 * [Elixir](#elixir)